JustinBrow/Misc-Programming/OOMManager/README.md

 ## OOMManager
 Small "service" application to notify our team when an application is potentially leaking memory (Looking at you Adobe Reader).
+The memory limit chosen (18 GB) is fairly arbitrary.

 ### Install
 Hijacked a couple methods in the installer class so it can install/uninstall itself.